-In 2017, supplier data management is still a challenge for many organizations, regardless of their size.
+Supplier data management is a challenge for many organizations, regardless of their size.

-Some industries are more advanced on this topic: automotive & telecom has better average supplier data quality than Pharma and Retail for example, as stated in a PWC study about data management published in November 2011.
+Some industries are more advanced on this topic.
+Automotive & Telecom have better average supplier data quality than Pharma and Retail for example, as stated in a PWC study about data management published in November 2011.

-A recent study from the Gartner evaluated the cost of supplier data management around $500 per supplier annually (mostly people and systems), though the level of accuracy is still low.
+A recent study from Gartner evaluated the cost of supplier data management at around $500 per supplier annually (mostly people and systems).
+Nevertheless, the accuracy of supplier databases is still relatively low.

-Suppliers move, merge, change ownership, change names and locations… All of these impact the accuracy of your data which can cause processing errors or even worst, supply chain disruption.
+Suppliers move, merge, change ownership, change names and locations, etc. All this impacts the accuracy of your data which can cause processing errors or even worst, supply chain disruption.

-The average degradation of data is of 2% per month.
+The average degradation of data is 2% per month.

-Here are therefore a few tips to improve the management of your suppliers’ data.
+Here are a few tips to improve the management of your suppliers’ data.

-Make this initiative a company top priority before starting any new system implementation.
-The success will be in part due to a strong executive sponsorship and involvement.
-In addition, it is a pretty good opportunity to review and improve certain processes
+Make this initiative your company’s top priority before starting any new system implementation.
+The project’s success will largely depend on the executive’s sponsorship and involvement.
+Moreover, it is a pretty good opportunity to review and improve certain processes.

-Invest in a SIM (Supplier Information Management system) which will be the golden record guardian of the supplier data, and send this information to all the systems of the company.
-As data inconsistencies usually come from the distribution of data ownership across many systems and business areas.
+Invest in a SIM (Supplier Information Management) system.
+It will be the single source of truth for your supplier data.
+This information will then be shared with all the systems of your company.
+Data inconsistencies usually come from the distribution of data ownership across too many systems and business areas within an organization.

 Harmonize supplier data!

-Define clear processes for onboarding, governance (financial, accounting, purchasing, etc.), and offboarding of a supplier
+Define clear processes for onboarding, governance (financial, accounting, purchasing, etc.), and offboarding of suppliers.

-As far as possible, delegate the maintenance of the data to the vendor himself.
+Delegate the maintenance of the data to the vendor himself as far as possible.
 Most of the systems now propose a portal where suppliers are asked to update credentials, data, and contact information.
-Assuming that you plug a good validation workflow before publication of any change, that should really raise data accuracy and lower data management costs.
+Assuming that you set up a good validation workflow before the publication of any changes, that should really raise data accuracy and lower data management costs.

 Check your supplier data!

 Regularly measure the quality of your data.
-For example, by comparing your database master to a source of external data (CIP continuous improvement process).
-A yearly action should be OK.
+For example, by comparing your database master to a source of external data (CIP – Continuous Improvement Process).
+A yearly action should suffice.

-Assign a role of “owner of the supplier data management process”.
-Typically someone from procurement who will be incentivized on this subject, with clearly defined KPIs.
+Assign the role of “owner of the supplier data management process” to a specific person.
+Typically, someone from Procurement will be incentivized on this subject, with clearly defined KPIs.

-In conclusion, the path will be certainly long to reach a cleaned and standardized unique vendor repository, with a harmonized onboarding process and centralized maintenance.
-But the costs and issues such as risk mitigation can no longer be ignored, for larger groups as for SMBs.
+In conclusion, the path will certainly be long to reach a cleaned and standardized unique vendor repository.
+It is paramount to set up a harmonized onboarding process and centralized maintenance.
+But the costs and issues such as risk mitigation can no longer be ignored, for larger groups as well as SMBs.